koenrane/KR-new-site/content/behavioural-statistics-for-a-maze-solving-agent.md

 The videos we studied are hard to interpret without quantitative tools, so we regard these intuitions as theoretically-motivated impressions rather than as observations.
 We wanted to precisify and statistically test these impressions, with an eye to their potential theoretical significance.

-We suspect that the agent’s conditions for pursuing cheese generalize properties of historically reinforced cheese-directed moves in a very “soft” way.
+We suspect that the agent’s conditions for pursuing cheese generalize properties of historically reinforced cheese-directed moves in a “soft” way.
 Consider that movements can be "directed" on paths towards the cheese, the top-right corner, both, or neither.
 In the training environment, unambiguously cheese-directed movements are towards a cheese square that is both _close to the mouse’s current position_ and _close to the top-right._[^2]

 ![](https://assets.turntrout.com/static/images/posts/0f36fa697965a17145efcd0c9e8b5ecaf6e09b3389d7d386.avif)
 <br/>Figure: Decision-square in red.
 We outline in yellow the 5x5 region where cheese can appear during training.
 In almost all cases that can arise in training, the decision-square is inside the 5x5 region.
 Unambiguously cheese-seeking moves are almost always moves to a _nearby_ cheese square which is _close_ to the top-right.